-1 Introduction
+1. Introduction

-Many applications like military concept development (Cares, 2002), battle-field intelligence (Hongwei An, Xiong Li, & Xiuquan Xie, 2010; Ismail, Shaikh Ali, & Abu Bakar, 2018), health care and medical diagnosis system (Gupta & Pujari, 2009), etc., distribute tasks to achieve the goal(s).
-Tasks are distributed based on
+Many applications like military concept development (Cares, 2002), battlefield intelligence (Hongwei et al., 2010; Ismail et al., 2018), health care and medical diagnosis systems (Gupta & Pujari, 2009), etc. distribute tasks to achieve the goal(s).
+Tasks are distributed based on the agent's capabilities, and not all the agents need to get tasks of the same complexity.
+In the case of a complex task, an agent may seek external help as well.

-There also are fundamental tradeoffs involved between computation and communication (Li, Maddah-Ali, Yu, & Avestimehr, 2018), as also seen in high-performance computing (HPC) (Xiao & Peng, 2019), where in some contexts it is better to compute a solution locally and in others to fetch a solution stored elsewhere.
-The same sort of tradeoff can also be seen in cloud robotics (Salmerón-Garcı, Inigo-Blasco, Dı, Cagigas-Muniz, et al., 2015) and in 5G mobile networks (Eramo et al., 2016).
+There are also fundamental trade-offs involved between computation and communication (Li et al., 2018), as also seen in high-performance computing (HPC; Xiao & Peng, 2019), where in some contexts, it is better to compute a solution locally, and in others, to fetch a solution stored elsewhere.
+The same sort of trade-off can also be seen in cloud robotics (Salmerón-Garcı et al., 2015) and in 5 G mobile networks (Eramo et al., 2016).

-The Matthew Effect is also well known to exist in various forms in various settings (Rigney, 2010).
-However, until now, there has not been any satisfactory simulation of the same in a broader context that transcends the specific features of particular domains, though attempts have been made to simulate it in specific settings, such as scientific peer review (Squazzoni & Gandelli, 2012) and computational social systems (J. Zhang, Wei, Liu, & Deng, 2021).
+The Matthew effect is also well known to exist in various forms in various settings (Rigney, 2010).
+However, until now, there has not been any satisfactory simulation of the same in a broader context that transcends the specific features of particular domains although attempts have been made to simulate it in specific settings, such as scientific peer review (Squazzoni & Gandelli, 2012) and computational social systems (J. J. Zhang et al., 2021).

-More generally, simulation is well known to be a useful technique to understand tradeoffs and other aspects involved in resource utilization strategies (Dear & Sherif, 2000; Wilsdorf, Pierce, Hillston, & Uhrmacher, 2019), and to better understand how ranking and selection may be made (Waeber, Frazier, & Henderson, 2012).
-However, there has not, until now, been a study of the issues involved in how tradeoffs between speed and budgets may affect the choices made.
+More generally, simulation is well known to be a useful technique to understand trade-offs and other aspects involved in resource utilisation strategies (Dear & Sherif, 2000; Wilsdorf et al., 2019) and to better understand how ranking and selection may be made (Waeber et al., 2012).
+However, there has not, until now, been a study of the issues involved in how trade-offs between speed and budgets may affect the choices made.

-Exploration by multiple agents has been known to particularly be important in the context of multi-robot exploration (Burgard, Moors, Stachniss, & Schneider, 2005), which continues to offer interesting problems for research (Viseras, Xu, & Merino, 2020).
-However, even here, the sorts of problems that are addressed in this work have not hitherto been addressed at all.
-Simulations of multi-robot systems have likewise not dealt with them (Choi et al., 2021; Dawson, Wellman, & Anderson, 2010).
+Exploration by multiple agents has been known to particularly be important in the context of multi-robot exploration (Burgard, Moors, Stachniss & Schneider, 2005), which continues to offer interesting problems for research (Viseras et al., 2020).
+However, the sorts of problems that are addressed in this work have not hitherto been addressed at all.
+Simulations of multirobot systems have likewise not dealt with them (Choi et al., 2021; Dawson et al., 2010).

-Network traffic flow evolution (Wang, Zhou, Li, & Shan, 2018), waste collection management (Gruler, Fikar, Juan, Hirsch, & Contreras-Bolton, 2017), discrete event systems of wireless networking (Tavanpour, Kazi, & Wainer, 2020), efficient disaster management (S. Lee, Jain, & Son, 2022), etc., are domains where the impact of cooperation and collaboration is studied using simulation.
-In such applications, cooperation may be required among communities or individuals in society, but collaboration may increase the complexity.
+Network traffic flow evolution (Wang et al., 2019), waste collection management (Gruler et al., 2017), discrete event systems of wireless networking (Tavanpour et al., 2020), efficient disaster management (S. Lee et al., 2022), etc. are domains where the impact of cooperation and collaboration is studied using simulation.
+In such applications, cooperation may be required among communities or individuals in the society, but collaboration may increase the complexity.

-In this work, we identify the fundamental problem of solving a set of tasks cooperatively by a set of agents which can directly explore a solution space (to represent local computation) or can query an oracle (to represent bandwidth usage or offloaded computation), subject to a query budget.
+In this work, we identify the fundamental problem of solving a set of tasks cooperatively by a set of agents, which can directly explore a solution space (to represent local computation) or can query an oracle (to represent bandwidth usage or offloaded computation), subject to a query budget.
 The agents can also infer some new solutions in line with previously known solutions and can share their solutions with other agents.
 Tasks have dependencies and need to be worked in an order specified by a program graph.
 In this setting, we formulate and answer the following types of questions: